catjunior/Java-JavaScript-Assessment/README.md

 The Anuglar folder is for the JavaScript Task

 ##
-Tha Spring folder is the the SpringRest Task
+Tha Spring folder is for the SpringRest Task

 ###
 Inside each folder, there is a README.md file for the specific description.